DedalusProject/dedalus/docs/pages/half_dimensions.rst

 --------------------

 In curvilinear coordinates, axisymmetric problems can be handled by setting the azimuthal resolution to 1.
-However, unlike Cartesian coordinate, the coordinate ordering is fixed.
+However, unlike Cartesian coordinates, the coordinate ordering is fixed.
 Since the azimuthal coordinate is the first in the curvilinear coordinate systems, distributing over this dimension can be avoided by prepending a 1 to the process mesh shape.
 So for instance, an axisymmetric problem in the ball can be parallelized over :math:`p=8` processes as follows: